 iN2L virtual programs include trivia, painting, religious services, exercise, skyping with family, singalongs and much more.
 This interactive system has a mobile station that can be brought to a resident’s room or other areas.
 Your loved one can be set up with their own personalized page to include their likes, such as favorite sports, songs and games. iN2L brings innovation to residents and has much-proven success.

-Featured Memory Care Staff Member: Brenda
+Featured Memory Care Team Member: Brenda

 Brenda has worked for The Culpeper since September 15, 2011.
 She is a Licensed Practical Nurse and has held the positions of Charge Nurse, Health Care Nurse Manager, and now, since August of 2017, Assisted Living Nurse Manager.
 She is a Certified Dementia Practitioner through the National Council of Certified Dementia Practitioners (NCCDP).
 Brenda holds a Dementia Care Specialist Certification through the Crisis Prevention Institute (CPI).
 Brenda is also certified by the Alzheimer’s Association.
 She is a trainer of the Alzheimer’s Association essentiALZ CARES training program and has assisted with the implementation of this program at The Culpeper.
 Brenda has a strong commitment to dementia care.
 She is on a mission to provide others with appropriate training and skills to ensure residents experience self-directed living.
 Brenda will assist The Culpeper with maintaining a dementia capable workforce.
 This valued staff team leader will oversee the daily operations of The Culpeper’s Cornerstone Memory Care neighborhoods and will assist residents, families, friends, and The Culpeper team members to understand there is life after a diagnosis of dementia.